 Joining in 2004, Cassandra saw first-hand the positive effects of sports massage and decided to take the course herself, graduating in 2008 and becoming a full member of the Sports Massage Association.
-Since qualifying with NLSSM, Cassandra has worked with people from all walks of life including the Saracens RFC, private clinics, participants in several London Marathons.
+Since qualifying with NLSSM, Cassandra has worked with people from all walks of life including the Saracens RFC, private clinics, participants in several London Marathons and volunteered at the London 2012 Olympics.
 After three seasons with the London Wasps RFC as their Senior Soft Tissue Therapist, she moved into the world of Olympic Sports and spent the next 4 years working in the English Institute of Sport and the Intensive Rehabilitation Unit dedicated to BOA funded athletes.
-She has recently begun working for the Football Association as a consultant Soft Tissue Therapist to the U21’s Mens England Football team.
+She currently works for the Football Association as a consultant Soft Tissue Therapist to the U21’s Mens England Football team.

 She is also a fully qualified Polestar Pilates Reformer instructor and when she is not in the pilates studio you can find her at NLSSM helping run the business on a day to day basis.

 Aimee graduated from the University of Westminster in 2013 with a degree in Television Production.

 She joined NLSSM in early 2015 as an admin assistant and social media content creator.
 After living in London for nearly 10 years, she decided to move to Toronto, Canada to enjoy a life of maple syrup, and now works remotely from the other side of the ocean.

 Stephanie is currently Head of Dance Science at London Contemporary Dance School and Lead Tutor for NLSSM.